NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

   Add a tool to neurodesktop
 ---

-The goal of *neurodesk* is to provide users with a large choice of tools to use in their pipelines.
+The goal of *Neurodesk* is to provide users with a large choice of tools to use in their pipelines.
-Use the guide below to add a tool to *neurodesktop* or *neurocontainers*.
+Use the guide below to add a tool to *Neurodesktop* or *Neurocontainers*.

 ## Guiding principles
-To decide if a tool should be packaged in a singularity container in *neurocontainers* or be installed in the *neurodesktop* container we are currently following these guiding principles:
+To decide if a tool should be packaged in a singularity container in *Neurocontainers* or be installed in the *Neurodesktop* container, we are currently following these guiding principles:
-1) *neurodesk* is not a package manager.
-This means we are not distributing tools in containers that can easily be installed via a standard package manager
+1) *Neurodesk* is not a package manager.
+This means we are not distributing tools in containers that can easily be installed via a standard package manager.
-2) *neurodesk* allows users to have multiple versions of tools in parallel via [lmod]( https://lmod.readthedocs.io/en/latest), this means that if different versions of a tool can't be installed in parallel we package the tool inside a container.
+2) *Neurodesk* allows users to have multiple versions of tools in parallel via [lmod]( https://lmod.readthedocs.io/en/latest), this means that if different versions of a tool can't be installed in parallel we package the tool inside a container.
-3) *neurodesk* aims to provide tooling to link tools from different containers (such as workflow managers like nipype or nextflow).
-This means that if a tool is required to coordinate various container-tools, it should be in the *neurodesktop* container.
+3) *Neurodesk* aims to provide tooling to link tools from different containers (such as workflow managers like nipype or nextflow).
+This means that if a tool is required to coordinate various container-tools, it should be in the *Neurodesktop* container.

 Examples: